Unit VII. Presence

 must wait for God to come and take us.
 All we can do is get ready.

-Among the things we might be doing while we wait is checking to see if
+Among the things we might be doing while we wait is checking to see if we

-to forgive someone, develop patience and practice yielding to what is.
+forgive someone, develop patience and practice yielding to what is.

 We can learn how to yield, to let go of our resistances if we examine them